 Q: What is the difference between Peguis Treaty Land Entitlement Trust and Peguis Surrender Claim Trust?

-The Surrender Claim Trust, on the other hand, is a trust set up in 2008 to hold the compensation paid to our community for the wrongful taking – or “illegal surrender” - of our lands at St. Peter’s reserve.
+A: Peguis Treaty Land Entitlement is fundamentally different from Peguis Surrender Claim Trust.
+In a nutshell, Peguis TLE is about lands owed to Peguis under the terms of Treaty 1 entered into by the First Nation in 1871.
+In 2008, the federal government finally came to terms with Peguis on the amount of lands (and monies to enable land purchases) owed to our community.
+The compensation paid to Peguis was paid into a trust called the Peguis Treaty Land Entitlement Trust.
+The Surrender Claim Trust is a trust set up in 2008 to hold the compensation paid to our community for the wrongful taking – or “illegal surrender” - of our lands at St. Peter’s reserve.
 Canada agreed to compensate Peguis for this wrong and the monies were put into a trust called the Peguis Surrender Claim Trust.
-For more information about the Peguis Surrender Claim Trust go here
+For information about the Peguis Surrender Claim Trust go here

 By James Wastasecoot